-Please note that the dates for the rest of our programme have now been updated.
+Please note that the programme has now been updated.

 The rest of the programme has been released, please see the programme page for further details.
 The first meeting of the 2018-19 year is the AGM on Thursday, Sept 6th 7-9pm

 It was decided to change the club name to Leicestershire Machine Knitters, as we have not met at Manor House for many years now!
 The website has been redirected and renamed to reflect this